-Shipping from the City of Indiana to Alabama
+Shipping from the State of Indiana to Alabama

 Indiana sits, as its motto claims, at “the crossroads of America.”
 It borders Lake Michigan and the state of Michigan to the north, Ohio to the east, Kentucky to the south, and Illinois to the west, making it an integral part of the American Midwest.

-Shipping to the City of Indiana to Alabama
+Shipping to the State of Indiana to Alabama

 Located in the southeastern region of the United States, Alabama is bordered by Tennessee to the north, Georgia to the east, Florida and the Gulf of Mexico to the south, and Mississippi to the west with Montgomery as the capital.
 Birmingham is the largest city by population whereas Huntsville is the largest city by land area.
 Founded by French colonists in 1702 as the capital of French Louisiana, Mobile is the oldest city in Alabama.